JedLee6/Top150-LeetCode-Quick-Review-Notes/10_Binary_Tree_BFS/085_Binary_Tree_BFS_103._Binary_Tree_Zigzag_Level_Order_Traversal.md

         dfs(root, 0, result);
         return result;
     }
+    /**
+     * The `dfs` method takes the current node, the current depth, and the result list as arguments.
+     **/
     private void dfs(TreeNode node, int depth, List<List<Integer>> result) {
         if (node == null) {
             return;
         }
         // If the current depth level doesn't exist in the result, add it if (result.size() <= depth) {
             result.add(new ArrayList<>());
         }
         // Insert the node value in the appropriate order based on the depth if (depth % 2 == 0) {
             result.get(depth).add(node.val); // left to right
         } else {
             result.get(depth).add(0, node.val); // right to left
         }

-        // Recursively process left and right children dfs(node.left, depth + 1, result);
+        // Recursively process left and right subtree dfs(node.left, depth + 1, result);
         dfs(node.right, depth + 1, result);
     }
 }
 ```

-### Code Explanation:

-1. **DFS Function**: The `dfs` function takes the current node, the current depth, and the result list as arguments.
-2. **Level Handling**: If the current depth exceeds the size of the result list, a new list is created for that depth.
-3. **Alternating Insertion**: Based on the parity of the depth (`depth % 2`), the node's value is either added to the end of the list (left to right) or inserted at the beginning (right to left).
-4. **Recursive Calls**: The function then recursively calls `dfs` on the left and right children, incrementing the depth.

 ### Time Complexity:
 - Similar to the BFS approach, we visit each node once, and each insertion operation takes constant time.